-Imagine you notice the ocean swell with faster wave frequency, increased wind speeds, and the gradual increase of rainfall.
+Imagine this: You notice the ocean swell and churn as wave frequency, wind speeds, and rainfall steadily increase.
+The meteorological forecast is calling for a storm.
 Over the next couple of days, you prepare for the worst by boarding up windows, stocking up on food, and finalizing a potential evacuation plan.
 There might be a terrible storm, but it could just as easily blow over.
 What matters is whether you are prepared.

 We can apply this metaphor to business financing.
 When the business or stock markets dip, stay steady, or suffer a major crash, you want to continue running your business.